677 - Clay Allison - live

 All bets are that for me from now on.
 Want to put a gallon of whiskey on it?

 Want to put a gallon of whiskey on that?
-The best whiskey comes in gallons.
-Yeah.
+The best whiskey comes with gallons.

 Looks like a gallon of McLaren.